Methodology

 Timeline2 to 4 weeks

-• Outcome and value-lever definition
+• Outcome, value-lever, and ROI evidence definition

 • Current workflow and handoff mapping